selfxyz/tee-monorepo/serverless/secret-store/README.md

 <b> Inject mutable configuration parameters into the application: </b>

-Currently there is only one such parameter and it is the gas private key used by the secret store enclave to send transactions to the common chain.
+Currently there are 2 such parameters - Gas private key used by the secret store enclave to send transactions to the common chain, and Alchemy API key for the web socket connection to the common chain.
 ```
 $ curl -X POST -H "Content-Type: application/json" -d '{"gas_key_hex": "{GAS_PRIVATE_KEY_HEX}", "ws_api_key": "{ALCHEMY_API_KEY}"}' <secret_store_node_ip:secret_store_node_port>/mutable-config
 Mutable params configured!